 Best practices of exploration in the oil and gas industry are continually being advanced and developed in many ways in accordance with technical innovations and the industry's needs.
 Advancement and development across the industry have significantly increased over the last few years.
-However, unresolved challenges in exploration remain, and therefore, this session is designed to bring together geoscientists, petroleum engineers, leaders, and decision-makers to share the advancement and development of best practices in exploration with examples of how best practices that are being developed recently and over time have helped to resolve challenges in the exploration and characterization for both conventional and unconventional resources.
+However, unresolved challenges in exploration remain, particularly for unconventional resources, and therefore, this session is designed to bring together geoscientists, petroleum engineers, leaders, and decision-makers to share the advancement and development of best practices in exploration with examples of how best practices that are being developed recently and over time as well as unresolved challenges in reservoir characterization for both conventional and unconventional resources.

 Session 2: Under-Explored and Emerging Exploration Concepts

 Exploration efforts have long focused, primarily on the abundance of four way dip closure traps.
-However, since most of these relatively easy to find structures have been already drilled, current and future exploration efforts will need to focus on subtle and complex trap setups (i.e. Stratigraphic, combination traps, hydrodynamic etc).
-These are often difficult to recognize and will require the integration of a wide range of data types along with the ingenuity of geoscientists to provide the technical context needed to mature such concepts.
+However, since most of these relatively easy to find structures have been already drilled, current and future exploration efforts will need to focus on subtle and complex trap setups (i.e. Stratigraphic, combination traps, hydrodynamic, ..etc.).
+These are often difficult to recognize, and will require the integration of a wide range of data types along with the ingenuity of geoscientists to provide the technical context needed to mature such concepts.
 Furthermore, tapping into the recent digital revolution and advancements in machine learning will enable geoscientists to tackle complex challenges and provide them with more accurate prediction of the subsurface, leading the way to mature and target new exploration concepts.
-Furthermore, emerging energy decarbonization applications such as subsurface carbon sequestration and geothermal energy resources, introduce new opportunities and challenges to geoscientists.
-This requires developing new approaches, technologies and concepts for subsurface exploration and characterization.

-Session 4: Innovative Geophysical Techniques for Prospect Generation
+Session 4: Innovative Geophysical Techniques for Generating Exploration Prospects

 Session 6: Advancement in Unconventional Resources Exploration and Characterization

-Exploration of unconventional resources has proven to be very complex and categorized as a high-risk investment, however, with high rewards.
-Unconventional plays are highly heterogeneous with complex rock, and fluid properties; capturing the variability at the earliest is critical for evaluating recoverable resources and further optimum development of the field.
-To address the challenges, integrating geoscience and engineering is one of the key aspects of defining the controls that influence productivity and make unconventional resources profitable / viable.
+Exploration of Unconventional resources have proven to be very complex and categorized as a high-risk investment however with high rewards.
+Unconventional plays are highly heterogeneous with complex rock and fluid properties, distributions at multiple scales.
+Capturing the variability at the earliest is the critical aspect for evaluating recoverable resources and further optimum development of the field.
+To address the challenges, integration of geoscience and engineering is one of the key aspect for defining the controls that influence the productivity and make Unconventional Resource profitable / viable.

-Unconventional resources exploration and development in Middle East are considered to have significantly huge potential.
+Unconventional resources Exploration and Development in Middle East is considered to have significantly huge potential.
 The session ‘Advancement in Unconventional Resources Exploration and Characterization’ intends to deliberate the geoscience perspective of the recent developments in unconventional resource exploration and characterization with emphasis to Middle East.
-Advancement in the unconventional resources exploration includes but is not limited to, the latest technological advances in seismic interpretation techniques, assessment of key reservoir properties, such as TOC content and the elastic moduli, that help to guide to map the sweet spots in the reservoir with favorable characteristics for production.
+Advancement in the unconventional resources exploration include but not limited to the latest technological advances in seismic interpretation techniques, assessment of key reservoir properties, such as TOC content and the elastic moduli, that help to guide to map the sweet spots in the reservoir with favorable characteristics for production.